 Weight: 5.78 ounces

 The iPhone 12 isn’t perfect, though.
-A low amount of base storage and the lack of a charger included in box means this iPhone isn’t as inexpensive as it may initially seem.
-Additionally, some of the best features coming out of the Android realm, like the powerful digital zoom and fast-refresh rate displays of the Samsung Galaxy S21, are missing in action here.
+A low amount of base storage and the lack of a charger included in box means this iPhone isn’t as affordable as it initially seems.
+Additionally, some of the best features in the Android realm — like the powerful digital zoom and fast-refresh rate displays of the Samsung Galaxy S21 — are missing in action here.

-The iPhone 12 mini is worth a look if you want something cheaper and smaller, and the iPhone 12 Pro series is better if you want a telephoto zoom.
-But as our iPhone 12 review shows, Apple’s relatively-affordable premium handset is fantastic all around.
+The iPhone 12 mini is worth a look if you want something cheaper and smaller, and the iPhone 12 Pro series is better if you want a telephoto lens.
+Some may want to wait for the iPhone 13, which is expected in a couple months; it's likely to have a smaller notch, camera upgrades, a faster processor and bigger battery than this model.
+But as our iPhone 12 review shows, Apple’s standard iPhone 12 remains fantastic all around.

-You'll find the iPhone 12 at the major wireless carriers as well as at discount providers like Metro by T-Mobile and Visible.
+In addition to the major wireless carriers, the iPhone 12 is now available from discount providers like Metro by T-Mobile and Visible.
 Xfinity Mobile sells the phone, too, as do retailers like Best Buy and Amazon.

 In the U.K., the iPhone 12 starts at £799 for the 64GB model, but pay an extra £50 and you can get 128GB of storage for £849.
 The 256GB handset will cost £949.
 However, if you have an older iPhone to trade in, then you can get up to £230 off the iPhone 12, providing you have an eligible handset.

-As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, and has even gone so far as to remove them from the iPhone 11, iPhone XR and iPhone SE going forward.
-For what it’s worth, though, you still get a Lightning-to-USB-C cable for your troubles.
+As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, so you'll need to pay extra if you need one.

 iPhone 12 review: Design